 This isn’t a retreat.
 It’s a therapeutic intervention that works at the level of the body, not the agenda.

-It’s about finally having a place that matches the depth of the work.
+It’s about finally having a place that matches the depth of the work I do.

-If you lead an organization and you’ve been thinking about an offsite, I want you to consider MindWell.
-Not because it’s a beautiful property, though it is.
-Because your team deserves a container that actually matches what you’re asking of them.
+If you lead an organization and you’ve been thinking about an offsite, I want you to consider what might shift if we facilitated it in a space such as Mindwell House because your team deserves a container that actually matches what you’re asking of them.
 Let’s explore what that could look like.

-And if what you’re carrying right now is heavier than strategy, if it’s anxiety, burnout, or a kind of tiredness that a weekend away hasn’t touched, the MindWell Reset was designed for exactly that.
-Email me HERE and let’s talk about whether it’s the right fit for you or your team.
+And if what you’re carrying right now is heavier than strategy, if it’s anxiety, burnout, or a kind of tiredness that a weekend away hasn’t touched, that’s exactly what I built my group work for.
+Let’s talk about whether it’s the right fit for you or your team.

 The cedars are waiting.